 How do you treat your chapped skin?
 Have you tried either of the Cicaplasts?

-Nivea Creme was provided for review, which did not affect my opinion.
+Nivea Creme was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.